SubjectAlpha/C196Exam/README.md

 ### F5

 If I were to do this project again I would **not** go off and make my own calendar application again.
-I wrote a calendar view that would display occurring terms, courses, and assessments as I thought that was the 'scheduler' part of section C.
+I wrote a calendar view that would display occurring terms, courses, and assessments as I thought that was the 'scheduler' defined as part of section C. I would instead spend more time meeting with my course instructor getting the help I needed to better understand some of the requirements.

 ### F6